Save the Date – 16th October 2025

 Inspirational Leader

 This award recognises a business leader (specifically someone in a Senior Management role), who has used their influence to effect positive change within inclusion, diversity and belonging for diverse ethnic groups.
 The nominee should be able to demonstrate they have been a positive role model and has had a strong influence within and outside of their workplace within the last 12 months.
+Nominees for this award should identify as being from any ethnic minority background.

 Past Winners Include: Geoffrey Williams – Burberry, Oli O’Donoghue – HSBC, Leon Donald – Tesco